Piltown: Education

-Piltown is also home to Ireland's largest Horticultural and Agricultural College, Kildalton College.
+Piltown is also home to one Ireland's largest horticultural and agricultural colleges, Kildalton College.

 Culture

-Host to Ireland's longest running agricultural show, called the Iverk Show, on the fourth Saturday in August each year.
+Host to Ireland's longest-running agricultural show, called the Iverk Show, on the fourth Saturday in August each year.
 The Iverk Agricultural Show, started in 1826, was founded by a member of the Bessborough family.
 The family resided at Bessborough House, which is now Kildalton Agricultural College.
-This show has grown to become one of Ireland's largest one day Agricultural and Family shows.
+This show has grown to become one of Ireland's largest one-day Agricultural and Family shows.

 Sport

-Piltown GAA club was initially formed as far back as 1887 and then reformed in 1953.
-The Club played in two Senior County Finals in 1904 and 1910.
+Piltown GAA club was initially formed in 1887 and then reformed in 1953.
+The club played in two Senior County Finals in 1904 and 1910.
 The original grounds were purchased from the Land Commission in 1947.

-Piltown GAA club enjoyed one of its most successful years in 2003, winning the Southern Junior Hurling League (beating Tullogher Rosbercon), Southern Junior Hurling Championship (beating Tullogher Rosbercon), County Junior Hurling Championship (beating St. Patrick's Ballyragget after a replay), Leinster Junior Hurling Championship (beating St. Vincents of Dublin after extra-time) and were crowned AIB Kilkenny Club of the Year.
+Piltown GAA club had one of its most successful years in 2003, winning the Southern Junior Hurling League (beating Tullogher Rosbercon), Southern Junior Hurling Championship (beating Tullogher Rosbercon), County Junior Hurling Championship (beating St. Patrick's Ballyragget after a replay), Leinster Junior Hurling Championship (beating St. Vincents of Dublin after extra-time) and were crowned AIB Kilkenny Club of the Year.

-Piltown Camogie club are currently playing at Senior level of the championship having won their first Intermediate county final in 2014.
-They followed up this victory with Leinster Intermediate and All-Ireland Intermediate titles beating Camross of county Laois and Lismore of county Waterford.
-They have contested three Senior county finals, in 2018, 2019 and 2021, being narrowly defeated by Thomastown on a scoreline of 0–11 to 0–9 in 2018, Dicksboro by 1–7 to 0–8 in 2019, and by Dicksboro again 0–15 to 2–8 in 2021.
-The club has currently five players representing the Kilkenny senior camogie panel, Goalkeeper Aoife Norris, Back Kellyann Doyle, Midfielder Laura Norris and Forwards Aoife Doyle and Katie Power.
+Piltown Camogie club are play at the Senior level of the championship, having won their first Intermediate county final in 2014.
+They followed up this victory with Leinster Intermediate and All-Ireland Intermediate titles beating Camross of County Laois and Lismore of County Waterford.
+They contested the Senior county final in 2018, 2019 and 2021, being narrowly defeated by Thomastown on a scoreline of 0–11 to 0–9 in 2018, Dicksboro by 1–7 to 0–8 in 2019, and by Dicksboro again 0–15 to 2–8 in 2021.
+The club has five players representing the Kilkenny senior camogie panel: goalkeeper Aoife Norris, back Kellyann Doyle, midfielder Laura Norris and forwards Aoife Doyle and Katie Power.